petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions.md

 > Available for Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)

 OAuth user agent client extensions define OAuth2 application profiles in Liferay that are pre-configured with a `User Agent Application` client profile.
-This kind of authentication profile is required for API calls that are triggered by a specific user (for example, making a REST call to a Liferay API using your other [back-end client extensions](./back-end-client-extensions.md)).
+This kind of authentication profile is required for API calls that are triggered by a specific user (for example, making a REST call to a Liferay API using your other [microservice client extensions](./microservice-client-extensions.md)).

 Use this `type` value in your `client-extension.yaml` file to specify an OAuth user agent client extension: